makkcg/Omarty-Backend/omartyapis/Financial/ShowIncome.md

 #### `startDate`

-- Search key to specify date to start search with.
+- Search key to specify date to start search with if Start date and End date are left empty the default retrieved values will be of the current month.

 #### `endDate`